By Eric Vandenbroeck and co-workers

 Lorenzen and Sweetman.
 New religious institutions, new forms of religious

-some manner from the creative agency of Hindus in the context of early nineteenth-century
+emerged in some manner from the creative agency of Hindus in the context

-sense of a cohesive and reasonably uniform religion comparable to contemporary
+the sense of a cohesive and reasonably uniform religion comparable to

-Abrahamic or Semitic traditions-was not the offspring of nineteenth-century
+contemporary Abrahamic or Semitic traditions-was not the offspring of

 This is, however, not